 This course is the last course in a sequence of three doctoral study supervision courses that are part of the DBA program aimed to complete the doctoral study.
 This course must be taken once the data has been collected and analyzed.
-In this course students will finish writing results, conclusions, limitations and implications.
-Students should have the DS project approved to pass this class.
+In this course students will write up the results of the study, conclusions, limitations and implications.
+In addition, students will prepare an executive summary for the organization where data was collected and present their results to the committee for final approval.